 No matter what your debt situation is, look at the holistic picture before making up your mind.
 Don’t look at monthly payment amount alone; after all, it might end up costing you more in the long run if the repayment period is longer.

 To help make the best decision, consider reaching out to a free or low-cost credit counselor.
 They can help review your finances and your options to figure out the best debt relief plan.

 With little to no obligation, it’s a low-risk way to get a second opinion and make sure you’re not missing any fine print.
 You can also ask about the potential impact on your credit so you can access the best financial products in the future by having a good credit score.

 Ensure You Qualify for Consolidation

 No matter what avenue you select for consolidating your credit card debt, you first need to make sure you have all your records in order so that you can qualify for your chosen program.
 Start by requesting copies of your three credit reports which you can do for free once every twelve months.
 Then it’s time to scour each line to make sure all of your information is accurate and up-to-date.

 Be sure to check both the financial information as well as personal information like your birth date.
 Small inconsistencies can have large effects on your credit score, which may deter a lender or debt management program from working with you.
 It can also make it more difficult to qualify for credit cards with good interest rates and low introductory balance transfer offers.

 Once you’ve selected a debt consolidation product pay careful attention to your credit score both during and after the process.
 A professional credit repair company can ensure your debt repayment plan is accurately reflected on your credit report.

 We recommend Lexington Law Firm as a reputable company with a proven track record in helping individuals get their credit score back on track, even after consolidating credit card debt.
+Read our review of them and consider giving them a call.
 You’ll feel great knowing that you can achieve your financial goals with little to no debt and a credit score that is on the rebound.